maximgeller/projects/web-app-flask/tutorial.md

 if  __name__  ==  "__main__":
 	app.run(debug=True)
 ```
-Once you have this code, you'll want to grab the calendar ID from google you want to integ
+Once you have this code, you'll want to grab the calendar ID from google you want to integrate by going to its settings and then pasting it in the `events_result` variable.
+If your `credentials.json` are saved i

 # Deploying Your App
 ## Setting Up Google App Engine